pji/clireader/README.rst

 The following are nice to have features for future releases:

 *   Manage the flowing of text with curses better.
+*   Allow removal of the side frames and padding.
 *   Implement the load command.